User management in Linux

 joe@joe-NF61S-M2A:~$ lastb btmp begins Fri Feb 1 07:40:22 2013

-Obviously differentiate users is not a process end in itself, each user is different in terms of rights, each will have its files within the directory "/home" on which will have full access and hierarchies between users (and groups) are defined by the file
+Obviously differentiate users is not a process end in itself, each user is different in terms of rights, each one will have its files in the directory “/home” on which will have full access and hierarchies between users (and groups) are defined by the file

 As for the practical management of users list below is a short list of useful commands.

-The command "its" started without arguments enables the user that the spear to log in as the system administrator ("root"), after entering the administrator password:
+The command “its” It started without arguments that allows the user launches it to login as the system administrator (“root”), after entering the administrator password:

 joe@joe-NF61S-M2A:~$ su Password: root@joe-NF61S-M2A:/home/joe#

-Launching the same command followed by the alias of a user of the system, will allow us to either login as that user rights while also having the initial user.
-For example, if you launch the command from your "joe" loggandomi as "voucher" I will have rights "joe" and "voucher" at the same time.
+Launching the same command followed qualified by the a system user, It will enable us to either login as that user while maintaining even the initial user's rights.
+For example, if you launch from your command “joe” loggandomi as “voucher” I will have rights “joe” and “voucher” at the same time.

-The command "id" allows you to verify your identity:
+The command “id” It allows you to verify your identity:

 Useradd / Adduser

-These two programs should be launched by the system administrator (user "root") and allow you to add a new user to the system.
+These two programs are to be launched by the system (user “root”) and allow you to add a new user to the system.

-The passwd command allows you to reset the password to the user who launches.
-If launched as an administrator will replace the root password, and when run as an administrator followed by the alias of a user of the system will replace the password of that user.
+The passwd command is used to reset the password to the user that launches.
+If launched as an administrator will replace the root password, and if launched as administrator later qualified by the one user or replace the password for that user.

 The chfn command replaces the personal data of a user previously recorded:

-The usermod command modifies the user account, allows you to add a user to a group, to set a different home, of the account to expire on a date, to disable the account ... and more.
-Find all information on usermod in its manual page (launching "
+The usermod command modifies the user account, allows you to add a user to a group, to set a different home, to expire the account by setting a date, to disable the account… and more.
+Find all information on usermod in its manual page (launching “

 To delete a user account and related files is used instead userdel.
 The command does not return output, then the following monster also part of the file / etc / passwd that continene all users.